Country Risk Rating

 Current Trends

-Gotabaya Rajapaksa, a former member of the military who is popular for ending the civil war in 2009, won the November 2019 presidential elections.
-His victory, on a nationalist and security agenda, is symptomatic of the continuing ethnic tensions in Sri Lanka: the president had the support of the Sinhalese ethnic majority, but received few Tamil votes.
-Parliamentary elections in August 2020 resulted in the victory of Sri Lanka Podujana Peramuna (SLLP), the president's party.
-The appointment as prime minister of his brother and former president Mahinda Rajapaksa, who had ruled on a nationalist, centralist and authoritarian line between 2005 and 2015, has raised fears that the previous government's achievements in terms of corruption, separation of powers, and press freedom would be reversed.
-The SLLP, which now has a majority in parliament, passed the 20th Amendment on 22 October 2020, strengthening most of the constitutional powers of the president, which had been abolished by the 19th Amendment in 2015.
+Gotabaya Rajapaksa, popular for ending the civil war in 2009, has ruled since 2019.
+His nationalist and security agenda is symptomatic of the persistent ethnic tensions in Sri Lanka: he had the support of the Sinhalese ethnic majority but received few Tamil votes.
+Parliamentary elections in August 2020 resulted in the victory of Sri Lanka Podujana Peramuna (SLLP), the President’s party, which secured a two-thirds majority.
+The appointment as prime minister of his brother and former President Mahinda Rajapaksa, who had adopted a nationalist, centralist, and authoritarian line between 2005 and 2015, has raised fears that the previous government’s achievements in terms of corruption, separation of powers, and press freedom would be reversed.
+The SLLP passed the 20th Amendment on October 2020, expanding the President’s immunity and allowing the President to appoint anyone to the government without approbation from the parliament: Rajapaksa appointed his brother as Finance Minister, tightening the family’s grip over power.

 Source: